magento/devdocs/README.md

 ## Build using Vagrant

-Optionally, you can deploy the DevDocs site using [Vagrant](https://github.com/magento-devdocs/vagrant-for-magento-devdocs).
+Optionally, you can build the DevDocs site using [Vagrant](https://github.com/magento-devdocs/vagrant-for-magento-devdocs).

 ## Build DevDocs in Windows